tinywasm/client/docs/issues/BUG_wasm_exec.js_FROM_JS_INIT.md

 ## Reproduction (typical)

-1. Configure `AssetMin` with `GetRuntimeInitializerJS` pointing to `TinyWasm.JavascriptForInitializing`.
+1. Configure `AssetMin` with `GetRuntimeInitializerJS` pointing to `WasmClient.JavascriptForInitializing`.
 2. Build or change JS files so the pipeline regenerates `public/main.js` (this file includes the `wasm_exec.js` content returned by `GetRuntimeInitializerJS`).
 3. Serve `main.wasm` compiled with one toolchain (Go or TinyGo) but `main.js` contains the other toolchain's `wasm_exec.js`.
 4. Load the page in a browser and observe import/link errors as above.

 ## Root cause

-`TinyWasm.JavascriptForInitializing()` chooses which `wasm_exec.js` content to load (Go vs TinyGo) based on configuration flags and caches the result.
+`WasmClient.JavascriptForInitializing()` chooses which `wasm_exec.js` content to load (Go vs TinyGo) based on configuration flags and caches the result.
 The file caching + selection logic can become out-of-sync with the actual compiler used to produce the `.wasm` artifact.
 Specifically:

 - The `.wasm` binary may require Go's runtime imports (e.g. `runtime.scheduleTimeoutEvent`) but `JavascriptForInitializing()` injected TinyGo's `wasm_exec.js` (which implements different imports such as `runtime.sleepTicks`).
 - Because the import names differ, WebAssembly instantiation fails in the browser with the shown import error.